PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 If an application works natively with Wayland (*not* running through the [XWayland](https://wayland.freedesktop.org/xserver.html) compatibility layer), consider revoking its access to the X11 (`--socket=x11`) and [inter-process communications (IPC)](https://en.wikipedia.org/wiki/Unix_domain_socket) socket (`--share=ipc`) as well.

 Many Flatpak apps come with broad filesystem permissions such as `--filesystem=home` and `--filesystem=host`.
 Some applications implement the [Portal API](https://docs.flatpak.org/en/latest/portal-api-reference.html), which allows a file manager to pass files to the Flatpak application (e.g. VLC) without specific filesystem access privileges.
-Despite this, many of them, including ones like VLC [still use `--filesystem=host`](https://github.com/flathub/org.videolan.VLC/blob/master/org.videolan.VLC.json) for no apparent reason.
+Despite this, many of them, including ones like VLC [still use](https://github.com/flathub/org.videolan.VLC/blob/master/org.videolan.VLC.json) `--filesystem=host`.

 My strategy to deal with this is to revoke all filesystem access first, then test if an application works without it.
 If it does, it means the app is already using Portals and I don't need to do anything else.
 If it doesn't, then I start granting permission to specific directories.